lucharo/recipes/README.md

 * Fetch saved recipes Instagram collection via `instagrapi` package (code not shown)
 * Turn each post into a markdown document using a `jinja2` template
-* Build documentation with `material-mkdocs`.
-Add some CSS in the index doc to recipes as a nice grid
+* Build minimalist page with `material-mkdocs`, usually a docs page but has an easy implementation of a search feature which is useful here.

 The main reason I did this is to get the search bar that mkdocs provides.
 If you want to explore the recipes I have saved, visit: <https://testkitchen.luischav.es>